NeelBhatt/Docs-1/aspnet/aspnetcore/security/authentication/2fa.md

    ````

+> [!NOTE]
-Note: Twilio does not yet support [.NET Core](https://microsoft.com/net/core).
+> Twilio does not yet support [.NET Core](https://microsoft.com/net/core).
 To use Twilio from your application you need to either target the full .NET Framework or you can call the Twilio REST API to send SMS messages.

+> [!NOTE]
-Note: You can remove `//` line comment characters from the `System.Diagnostics.Debug.WriteLine(message);` line to test the application when you can't get SMS messages.
+> You can remove `//` line comment characters from the `System.Diagnostics.Debug.WriteLine(message);` line to test the application when you can't get SMS messages.
 A better approach to logging is to use the built in [logging](../../fundamentals/logging.md#fundamentals-logging.md).

   ### Configure the SMS provider key/value